Maximilian-Noethe/m413_ap23a_FNAP/01_documentation/k-controll/Controlling.md

 ## Testing Protocol

-To define the parameters for our testing, the creation of a testing protocol was imperative.
-We set high-class testing requirements aligned with our expectations for how the game should function.
-As mentioned earlier, the end product underwent several minor testing sessions.
-Our goal now was to assess the game from a user's perspective.
+Establishing a testing protocol was essential to define the parameters for our evaluation process.
+We formulated high-quality testing requirements that aligned with our expectations for the game's functionality.
+As mentioned previously, the end product underwent multiple minor testing sessions.
+Our current objective was to evaluate the game from a user's perspective.

+## Why is a Testing Protocol Important?

+A testing protocol serves as a comprehensive tool, offering the client insights into the product's behavior.
+Beyond providing an overview of what works well and areas for improvement, it also aids developers in identifying flaws or bugs within the system.

+## Procedure for Effective Testing

+The designated team member for this task initially familiarized themselves with the template provided in the testing protocol.
+Subsequently, the tester systematically filled out each column in the template.
+The process began by outlining expectations for the output, followed by rigorous testing on the specific topic.
+A brief description of the result was documented in the "Received Output" column before assigning a status to the topic.
+Once a topic was thoroughly checked and completed, the revising team member's name (in our case, Gabriel) was recorded in the "Revised" column.

+## What If?

+Given the complexity of projects, the likelihood of encountering bugs is close to unavoidable.
+Even major websites, games, and software regularly address and fix bugs.
+As a team, we made a strategic decision due to time constraints—we documented identified issues in this protocol without immediately fixing them to avoid the risk of exacerbating larger problems.

+## Problems Experienced During Testing

+One specific issue arose where all enemies clustered together unexpectedly.
+Although this behavior wasn't planned, the situation resolved itself naturally after a certain in-game event.
+While not the intended behavior, we decided to leave it as is since it didn't pose a significant problem and addressing it could risk unintended consequences.